 I grew up in the UK and have always had a strong interest in different cultures and the visual arts.
 I studied languages at London University and have always loved travelling.
 After University I began work in London in the NHS and discovered my love for training and development .
 Implementing non discriminatory good practice was central to much I did – I was trained in women’s development early on.
 Three months in the USA on an exchange programme gave me great new insights.
 I published articles about innovative work I led during my time as head of training and development at a big London teaching hospital.
 This included development of new networks and relationships during the merger of two large hospitals, previously rivals.

-Now my boys are on their way to college and I am ready for more work as an executive and life coach and as a facilitator – I can do it in English or French!
+Now my boys have left home and I am ready for more work as an executive and life coach and as a facilitator – I can do it in English or French!

 Agnieszka Okoniewska, Poland